Curriculum Vitae (CV)

 G. John Ikenberry is the Albert G. Milbank Professor of Politics and International Affairs at Princeton University in the Department of Politics and the Princeton School of Public and International Affairs.
 He is also Co-Director of Princeton’s Center for International Security Studies.
 Ikenberry is also a Global Eminence Scholar at Kyung Hee University in Seoul, Korea.
 In 2018-19, Ikenberry was a Visiting Fellow at All Souls College, Oxford University.
 In 2013-2014 Ikenberry was the 72nd Eastman Visiting Professor at Balliol College, Oxford.
 Ikenberry is a Fellow of the American Academy of Arts and Sciences.
-In a recent survey of international relations scholars, Ikenberry was ranked 10th in scholars who have produced the best work in the field of IR in the past 20 years, and ranked 8th in scholars who have produced the most interesting work in the past 5 years.
+In a recent survey of international relations scholars, Ikenberry was ranked in the top 10 in scholars who have produced the best work in the field of IR in the past 20 years, and ranked in the top 8 in scholars who have produced the most interesting work in the past 5 years.